ibm-cloud-docs/EventStreams/messagehub120.md

   6. Click the **Runtime** tab on the left and select the **Environment variables** tab in the center.
 In the **VCAP_SERVICES** section, locate the ```kafka_admin_url``` and ```apikey``` information, which you will need for the next task.

-## Create a Message Hub topic and send messages
+## Create a Message Hub topic and send a message

 You can use CURL commands to create a topic and then produce and consume a message.